 - If you ever feel that your safety is ever threatened, please never hesitate to contact 911.
 If you do not have a cell phone, a staff member can assist you.

-- If possible, reports should be made to Phil Telio or Pamela Perrotti (contact information above), but the most important thing is the safety of our attendees, so please don’t hesitate to reach out to any event team member (as identified by shirt and “team” badge) if Phil and Pamela are not immediately available.
+- If possible, reports should be made to Philippe Telio (contact information above), but the most important thing is the safety of our attendees, so please don’t hesitate to reach out to any event team member (as identified by shirt and “team” badge) if Philippe and Laura are not immediately available.